Janek79ax/BW16-ESP32-Evil-Twin/README.md

 # BOM
 Bill of material:
-ESP32 (30 or 38 pins will do)
+ - ESP32 (30 or 38 pins will do)
-RT8720DN BW16 (do not buy BW16E - it does not see 5ghz networks)
+ - RT8720DN BW16 (do not buy BW16E - it does not see 5ghz networks)
-0.96 oled spi screen (I2C version coming soon)
+ - 0.96 OLED spi screen (I2C version coming soon)

 # Usage